Hardtop: Pillarless hardtop

-fatal injury in hardtop models (both 2 and 4-door versions), as well as four-door station wagons, were significantly lower than sedans while the rates of any degree of injury for those same body styles were also significantly lower.
-A 1980 study for evaluation of rollover test devices reported a greater degree of roof crush was associated with hardtop body styles, but the occurrence of severe passenger injury was not more frequent than in the other car body styles.
+fatal injury in hardtop models (both two- and four-door versions), as well as four-door station wagons, were significantly lower than sedans while the rates of any degree of injury for those same body styles were also significantly lower.
+A 1980 study for evaluation of rollover test devices reported that a greater degree of roof crush was associated with hardtop body styles, but severe passenger injury was not more frequent than in the other car body styles.

-The hardtop body style began to disappear along with convertibles in the mid-1970s, partly out of a concern that U.S. federal safety regulations would be difficult for pillarless models to pass.
+The hardtop body style began to disappear along with convertibles in the mid-1970s, partly out of a concern that U.S. federal safety regulations would be onerous for pillarless models to pass.
 The ascendancy of monocoque construction also made the pillarless design less practical.
-Some models adopted modified roof styling, placing the B-pillars behind tinted side window glass and painting or molding the outer side of each pillar in black to make them less visible, creating a hardtop look without actually omitting the pillar.
+Some models adopted modified roof styling, placing the B-pillars behind the tinted side window glass and painting or molding the outer side of each pillar in black to make them less visible, creating a hardtop look without actually omitting the pillar.
 Some mid- to late-1970s models continued their previous two-door hardtop bodies, but with fixed rear windows or a variety of vinyl roof and opera window treatments.

-By the end of the 1990s, almost all hardtop designs were discontinued as structural integrity standards continued to increase.
+By the end of the 1990s, almost all hardtop designs were discontinued as structural integrity standards increased.

 Hardtops were typically more expensive than regular sedan models when new.
 They are more collectible than standard models of the same vehicle, which have a B-pillar.

 Origins

-Early automobiles had no roof or sides, but by 1900 several cars were offered with fabric roofs and primitive folding tops.
-However, cars with fully closed bodies (i.e. with a rigid roof and sides) grew in popularity and soon became the norm.
+Early automobiles had no roof or sides, but by 1900, several cars were offered with fabric roofs and primitive folding tops.
+However, cars with fully closed bodies (i.e., with a rigid roof and sides) grew in popularity and soon became the norm.

 In 1915–1918, the first pillarless hardtop cars were produced, then called "convertible cars" (or "touring sedans" or "Springfields").
 The Springfield design featured folding upper frames on the doors and the rear glass frames are removable and stored under or behind the seats.
 In the late teens, Cadillac offered a sedan with removable "B" pillars.

 Another form of early pillarless hardtop is the "California top", originating in Los Angeles and most popular from 1917 to 1927.
-These were designed to replace the folding roofs of touring cars, in order to enclose the sides of the car for better weather protection.
+These were designed to replace the folding roofs of touring cars, to enclose the sides of the car for better weather protection.
 One objective of these aftermarket tops was to bring the cost of the closed car nearer to the prices of corresponding open cars.
 Automobile dealers were encouraged to equip an open car with a California top to demonstrate that they were "cool and clean in summer, and warm and dry in winter."
 The hard tops were frequently equipped with celluloid windows that retracted like a roller blind for open sided motoring offering a low-cost compromise between an open and closed car.